five0ffour/Giphyboard/README.md

 A simple site that demonstrates integration with the Giphy API.

 The game loads 10 buttons of movies produced or created by Pixar.
 With a click of each button the program queries Giphy using the button label and pulls back 10 gif links.
 The display shows the title, rating and a still image of that gif.
 By clicking on the gif image itself,  it will animate.

+The application runs a parallel query to do a movie search and display an associated movie poster (if found).
+If an entry is found the program displays some contextual content (name, year, plot, rating) and the img of the moview poster on the sidebar.

 ## Getting Started
 To get started,  copy the program to a clean directory and run "index.html" in your browser.
 The program is ready to start automatically.
 From there click on a button, image or use the "add gif" button to add a movie query of your own.